Biblical manuscript: Gregory–Aland

 The majority of New Testament textual criticism deals with Greek manuscripts because the scholarly opinion is that the original books of the New Testament were written in Greek.
 The text of the New Testament is also found both translated in manuscripts of many different languages (called versions) and quoted in manuscripts of the writings of the Church Fathers.
-In the critical apparatus of the Novum Testamentum Graece, a series of abbreviations and prefixes designate different language versions (it for Old Latin, lowercase letters for individual Old Latin manuscripts, vg for Vulgate, lat for Latin, sy^{s} for Sinaitic Palimpsest, sy^{c} for Curetonian Gospels, sy^{p} for the Peshitta, co for Coptic, ac for Akhmimic, bo for Bohairic, sa for Sahidic, arm for Armenian, geo for Georgian, got for Gothic, aeth for Ethiopic, and slav for Old Church Slavonic).
+In the critical apparatus of the Novum Testamentum Graece, a series of abbreviations and prefixes designate different language versions and families:

+The Institute for New Testament Textual Research, founded by Kurt Aland at the University of Münster, is now in charge of the collaborative effort of cataloging New Testament Greek manuscripts.
+They keep a database and forum online for scholars and researchers to access and update.